 Traffick911 exists to free youth from sex trafficking with a three-prong strategy of prevention, identification and empowerment.
-We have identified and/or rescued hundreds of victims and our work - in close partnership with law enforcement - has led to multiple state and federal felony arrests and convictions.
+We have identified and/or assisted 694 (and counting) victims and our work - in close partnership with law enforcement - has led to multiple state and federal felony arrests and convictions.
 We also have a youth prevention program called Traps, which teaches youth how to #BeSmartStayFree from traffickers by understanding their tricks, traps and lures.
 In 2016, we piloted a new presentation, Hooked: Porn's Hold on the Brain, which is an educational session on the neuroscience of pornography and how it drives sex trafficking.

 Traffick911 was named the 2013 Outstanding Organization of the Year by the Fort Worth Commission for Women with commendations by the Fort Worth City Council, mayor and a State Senator.
-We have also been recognized by Homeland Security Investigations as a most-valued partner in this battle to save our American children from sexual slavery.
+We have also been recognized by Homeland Security Investigations as a most-valued partner in this battle to save our American children from sex trafficking.

 In close collaboration with local, state and federal law enforcement, our team is identifying domestic minor sex trafficking victims in the juvenile justice system through our Juvenile Detention Outreach, High Risk Youth Outreach and finding them online through our Internet Surveillance Team.
 The training of first responders - those who are in jobs to identify and rescue victims - has also proven to be a powerful tool in identifying and rescuing victims.

-Once victims are identified, our team of experts work to get them plugged into the support they need through outpatient services, trauma-informed counseling, tattoo removal, mentoring, residential treatment, safe homes and other referral services.
-Our staff also work hard to maintain long-term relationships with the survivors, mentoring and walking with them (and their family, when possible) through their journey into adult years.
+Once victims are identified, our team of experts work to get them plugged into the support they need through case management, outpatient services, trauma-informed counseling, tattoo removal, mentoring, residential treatment, safe homes and other referral services.
+Our staff also works hard to maintain long-term relationships with the survivors, mentoring and walking with them (and their family, when possible) through their journey into adult years.

 Where we work

-We will continue to expand across Texas and partner with other Affiliate organizations in other states, working to reach as many youth as possible with a prevention message, identify victims through outreaches and trainings and working to empower survivors on their journey to freedom.
+We will continue to expand across Texas and partner with other affiliate organizations in other states, working to reach as many youth as possible with a prevention message, identify victims through outreaches and trainings and empowering survivors on their journey to freedom.